hrmJ/refactoring-with-stratified-design/slides.md

 Hi there, so, my talk is not about the cool new frameworks out there, but about something mysterious called Stratifies design....

+.... add Knowit logos etc

+My name is Juho, I work at Knowit as a software developer and since we are in Turku I cannot help mentioning that even though I am based in Lempaala and work in Tampere my first dev job was actually in Turku writing a project for the faculty of linguistics..
+And talking about design and refactoring...
+I sure think that would be a good source of examples...
+But let's not go there.

+Rather, let's talk about these strange terms... stratitfied.. and refactoring...

 And there's another word - refactoring....
 Ideally, you would want to talk about designing and how you start a new project with a perfect design, a perfectly clear way to think about code and structure, but we all know how it is in the real world: